sinclairzx81/typebox/readme.md

 const A = Value.Create(T)                            // const A = { x: 0, y: 42 }
 ```

+<a name='values-clone'></a>

 ### Clone

-Use the Clone function to clone a value
+Use the Clone function to deeply clone a value

 ```typescript
 const A = Value.Clone({ x: 1, y: 2, z: 3 })          // const A = { x: 1, y: 2, z: 3 }
 ```

+<a name='values-equals'></a>

 ### Equals

-Use the Equals function to deep check values for equality.
+Use the Equals function to deeply check for value for equality.

 ```typescript
 const R = Value.Equals(                              // const R = true